Dubuque's July fireworks, air show postponed due to COVID-19

-Organizers announced this afternoon that they are postponing Dubuque’s 35th annual Fireworks & Air Show Spectacular until August.
+Organizers announced Monday that they are postponing Dubuque’s 35th annual Fireworks & Air Show Spectacular until August.

 Perry Mason, general manager for Radio Dubuque, said the decision to move the July 3 event at Dubuque’s A.Y.
 McDonald Park to Saturday, Aug.
 22, was made due to the coronavirus pandemic and scheduling conflicts related to canceled air shows in other parts of the Midwest.